 “Bizarre” is a pretty good word to describe the book of Revelation.

-In it we find visions of the four horsemen of the apocalypse, the seven bowls of wrath, tormented sinners crying out from the lake of fire, the satan bound for a thousand years and then the final battle of Armageddon.
+In this vision, we see images of four horsemen of the apocalypse, seven bowls of wrath, tormented sinners crying out from the lake of fire, the satan bound for a thousand years and then the final battle of Armageddon.

 “Bizarre” is also a good word to describe many of the interpretations of the book of Revelation that have been offered over the years.
 There is some deeply flawed theology out there – I’m sure you’ve noticed.